gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 If the mirror updates successfully, it will be enqueued once again with a small backoff period.

-If the mirror fails (for example, a branch diverged from upstream), the project's backoff period will be penalized each time it fails, up to a maximum amount of time.
+If the mirror fails (for example, a branch diverged from upstream), the project's backoff period is increased each time it fails, up to a maximum amount of time.

 ## Pushing to a remote repository **[CORE]**